 • Strawberry is the traditional flavor of this dessert, but other Jello flavors can be used.

-• To keep any liquid from the Jello layer from leaking down and making a soggy crust spread the cream cheese evenly so there are no gaps between the cream cheese and the pan.
+• To prevent a soggy crust, spread the cream cheese evenly so there are no gaps between the cream cheese and the pan.

 • Do not pour liquid Jello over the cream cheese layer; chill it in the fridge first.